Open-Set Domain Adaptation Under Background Distribution Shift: Challenges and A Provably Efficient Solution: Experiments

 \subsection{Datasets}

 Most of the large scale image classification models are trained on ImageNet dataset.
 Hence we use a similar large scale dataset, \textbf{SUN397} \citep{jianxiong2010sun397} having completely different categories than ImageNet.
-It is a popular scene understanding dataset with a three-level hierarchy of scene categories \cite{jianxiong2010sun397}, exploiting this structure to create distribution shifts by varying subtype ($y$) proportions within primary class labels $\mathcal{Y}$.
+We exploit three-level hierarchy structure to create distribution shifts by varying proportions of latent subtypes ($y$) of known class labels $\mathcal{Y}$.
+This causes a background shift where $ \mathrm{Supp}(\Plabel{[k]}) \subseteq \mathrm{Supp}(\Psource)$.
 Indoor scenes (e.g., shopping/dining places, workplaces) serve as known (in-distribution) classes, while outdoor scenes are randomly selected as novel classes.
-Varying subtype proportions in indoor categories causes a background shift since $ \mathrm{Supp}(\Plabel{[k]}) \subseteq \mathrm{Supp}(\Psource)$.
-We also include a \textbf{Amazon Product Reviews} text dataset \citep{ni_justifying_2019} to demonstrate the versatility of the method across multiple modalities.
+We also include a \textbf{Amazon Product Reviews} text dataset \citep{ni_justifying_2019} to demonstrate the versatility of the method across diverse modalities.
 Classes are different product categories (prime pantry, musical instruments, etc.), and induce background/covariate shift in known classes based on positive vs. negative sentiment in the review.
 The novel class is an unknown product category.
 Finally, we include small scale \textbf{CIFAR100} \citep{Krizhevsky09learningmultiplecifar} dataset to evaluate the adaptive methods (like \DDnew{}, \nnPUnew{}, \uPUnew{}, \BODA{}, \osr{}) particularly in scenarios when their feature extractors are trained from scratch.
-Similar to the SUN397 dataset, we leverage the inherent hierarchies of CIFAR100 classes to create a natural background shift based on subtypes (e.g. dolphins) of known primary categories like aquatic mammals.
-Novel classes are chosen from other categories in distinct branches of the class hierarchy. \Cref{table:shift_settings} provides a summary of characteristics and further details on each dataset are in \cref{sec:app_dataset}.
+Similar to the SUN397 dataset, we leverage the inherent hierarchies of CIFAR100 classes to create a natural background shift by varying latent subtype proportions and include novel classes in the target dataset. \Cref{table:shift_settings} provides a summary of characteristics and further details on each dataset are in \cref{sec:app_dataset}.